 How to put JSON data on the Server?
 [Curl/Bash Code]

 To put JSON data to the server, you need to make an HTTP PUT request to the server and specify the correct MIME type for the JSON in the PUT request body.
 The correct MIME type for JSON is application/json.
 In this PUT JSON example, the Content-Type: application/json request header specifies the media type for JSON in the body of the HTTP PUT message, and the Accept: application/json request header tells the server that the client is expecting JSON in the server's response.
+In this PUT JSON to the Server example, we are making an HTTP PUT request to the ReqBin echo URL.
 The Curl/Bash code was automatically generated for the PUT JSON example.

 What is the HTTP PUT method used for?